ChristianAmathieux/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ## Current Monterey Issues

+::: details Bluetooth Support Dropped (Resolved in 0.2.5 and newer) -> reapearing in 0.6.1 Forversion 12.6 of Monterey and a Macpro 4.1 upgraded to 5.1 with the last BIOS 144. ...
+The internal blue tooth don't work but the wifi is with a new Apple Broadcom BCM94360CD (but it required SIMBIOS Macpro7.1 minimal)
+Hideez USB key don't appeard and is not recognised either

 ### MacBookPro11,3 booting issue without Kepler acceleration

 Due to the display being routed through the NVIDIA Kepler card and macOS being rendered on the Intel iGPU, users have been experiencing issues booting without post-install patches applied ([see here for more info](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522).)
 Currently the only workaround is to install the patches in safe mode, by holding down `Shift+Enter` when you select macOS in the OCLP boot picker.